otto-de/api-guidelines/guidelines/020_guidelines/040_resources/3020_should-support-optional-embedding-of-sub-resources.md

 }
 ```

-If parameter 'embed' is not provided by the client, the resources should be embedded by default.
+If parameter `embed` is not provided by the client, the resources should be embedded by default.
 However, clients could
 also decide to _not_ embed the linked resources:

 ```http request